Wilco: Departure from Reprise Records and Yankee Hotel Foxtrot (2001–2002)

 Wilco managed to negotiate a buy-out from Reprise.
 Music journalist Greg Kot claims that instead of financial compensation, the band agreed to leave the label with the master tapes of Yankee Hotel Foxtrot.
 The label was already receiving bad publicity for its treatment of the band and were willing to accommodate Wilco's request.
-However, Allmusic claims that Wilco "bought the finished studio tapes from Warner/Reprise Records for a reported $50,000 and left the label altogether" after Wilco was "[u]nwilling to change the album to make it more 'commercially viable'."
-To curb the negative publicity, Warner Music Group began to invest more in bands such as The Flaming Lips.
-Lead singer Wayne Coyne once remarked:
+However, AllMusic claims "Warner/Reprise agreed to sell them the masters for a reported $50,000" after Wilco was "unwilling to change the album to make it more 'commercially viable'."
+In a last-minute decision, the label freed Wilco from their contract and gave them the album at no charge.
+Curbing the negative publicity, Warner Music Group began to invest more in bands including The Flaming Lips.
+Lead singer Wayne Coyne remarked:

 We are benefiting from the label's regret over Wilco.
 We are living in the golden age of that being such a public mistake.
 The people on Warners said, "we'll never have a band like Wilco feel we don't believe in them again."
 They'd tell me that it would never happen to us.
 And what a great day for me!

-As the band searched for a new label to release the album, they decided to stream it at their official website to discourage illegal trading of low-quality MP3s.
+As the band searched for a new label to release the album, they decided to stream it on their official website to discourage illegal trading of low-quality MP3s.
 The band signed with Nonesuch Records, another Time Warner subsidiary, and the album was released in the spring of 2002.
-When it was released, Yankee Hotel Foxtrot reached number thirteen on the Billboard 200, Wilco's highest chart position to that date.
+When it was released, Yankee Hotel Foxtrot reached number 13 on the Billboard 200, Wilco's highest chart position to that date.
 Yankee Hotel Foxtrot sold over 590,000 copies, and to date remains Wilco's best-selling album.
-Yankee Hotel Foxtrot was met with wide critical acclaim: it topped 2002's Pazz & Jop critics' poll, was named one of the 100 greatest albums of all time by Q Magazine.
-Rolling Stone rated it at 493 of their 500 Greatest Albums of all Time, in May 2012.
-In the 2020 reboot of the list, its ranking was raised to #225.
+Yankee Hotel Foxtrot was met with extensive critical acclaim: it topped 2002's Pazz & Jop critics' poll and was named one of the 100 greatest albums of all time by Q Magazine.
+Rolling Stone rated it at number 493 of their 500 Greatest Albums of all Time, in May 2012.
+In the 2020 reboot of the list, its ranking was raised to number 225.

+In September 2022 the band released a variety of reissues of the album, including an 11-LP "Super Deluxe" version.
+The reissue won a Grammy for Best Historical Album.